-We divided the campaigns into ad groups based on match types.
+We divided the campaigns into ad groups based on keyword match types.

-Single keywords help you to generate more long tail and short tail keywords and allows you to see just what terms your customers might be looking for.
+Single keywords help you to generate more long tail and short tail keywords, allowing you to see just what terms your customers might be looking for.

 Amazon PPC Doesn't Sleep

 Amazon PPC may be one of the strongest assets you can hope to have as a seller.
 But building and maintaining campaigns is an incredibly detailed process.
 These strategies are some of the easiest and best ways to maximize your campaign's effectiveness.